BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Empirical Evaluation

 \subsection{Experimental Settings}

-We follow the settings of the original BERT-base model \cite{devlin2018bert}, our model consists of 12 heads and 12 layers with hidden layer size 768, and the total number of parameters for our model is 138M.
+{ We use BERT as our baseline, which has been widely employed by the comparative baselines.
+It is important to note that other language models, such as RoBERTa \cite{abs-1907-11692} or Sentence-BERT \cite{reimers2019sentence}, can be utilized in a similar manner for this purpose.} We follow the settings of the original BERT-base model \cite{devlin2018bert}; { our model consists of 12 heads and 12 layers with a hidden layer size of 768,} and the total number of parameters for our model is 138M.
 When fine-tuning, we keep the dropout probability at 0.1 and set the number of epochs to 3.
-The initial learning rate is $3e^{-5}$ for all layers with a batch size of 32.
+The initial learning rate is \(3e^{-5}\) for all layers with a batch size of 32.
 For the seed extraction, we used the open-source code of L-LDA \footnote{L-LDA: \url{https://github.com/JoeZJH/Labeled-LDA-Python}} \cite{ramage2009labeled} and select the top-10 representatives for each aspect.
 We used the Stanford CoreNLP as the dependency parser.
-For the auxiliary sentence construction, we initialize the feature vectors with word vectors trained by word2vec with negative sampling on each dataset, setting the embedding size to 200, window size to 10, and negative sample size to 5.
-The semantic distance threshold is set to value 0.3 and 0.4 for SemEval and SentiHood datasets, respectively.
+For the auxiliary sentence construction, we initialize the feature vectors with word vectors trained by word2vec with negative sampling on each dataset, setting the embedding size to 200, window size to 10, and negative sample size to 5. { The semantic distance threshold is set to a value of 0.3 and 0.4} for the SemEval and SentiHood datasets, respectively.
 Note that these values are set based on the validation set.

-We follow the experimental settings of the tasks definition \cite{pontiki2014semeval,saeidi2016sentihood}, which were widely adapted in the comparative methods \cite{sun2019utilizing,wu2020context}, we define two subtasks for each dataset as follows.
-Aspect categorization subtask aims to detect the aspect described in a given sentence.
+We follow the experimental settings of the tasks' definition \cite{pontiki2014semeval,saeidi2016sentihood}, which were widely adapted in the comparative methods \cite{sun2019utilizing,wu2020context}.
+We define two subtasks for each dataset as follows: The aspect categorization subtask aims to detect the aspect described in a given sentence.
 Note that the label \textit{none} represents the absence of a given aspect in the sentence.
-Aspect-based sentiment classification subtask aims to associate each detected aspect (i.e., ignore \textit{none} label) with its respective polarity (i.e., \textit{negative} and \textit{positive} for Sentihood, and \textit{negative, neutral, positive, conflicting} for SemEval).
+The aspect-based sentiment classification subtask aims to associate each detected aspect { (i.e., ignore the \textit{none} label)} with its respective polarity { (i.e., \textit{negative} and \textit{positive} for Sentihood, and \textit{negative, neutral, positive, conflicting} for SemEval)}.